Everything you need to know about cherries

 Cherries are not only very tasty but also contain a lot of minerals.
 They have a particularly high potassium, calcium and iron content.
 Furthermore, the red, crisp and juicy fruit also contains a lot of vitamin C and almost all vitamins of the B group.

 Cherries also contain anthocyanins.
 These are secondary plant substances which are responsible for the red skin colour of cherries.
 This means you can find them in exceptionally in dark varieties.
-Anthocyanins are said to have various beneficial effects in the human body, such as their anti-inflammatory and antioxidant properties.
+Scientists say that anthocyanins have various beneficial effects in the human body, such as possessing anti-inflammatory and antioxidant properties.

 It should not be forgotten, however, that cherries also contain high levels of fructose – which is why they are high in calories.
 But don’t worry – they are still healthier than ice cream and arguably just as enjoyable on a hot summers day!